dvcrn/chatgpt-ui/README.md

         name: "📗 Generate Userstory",
         description:
           "Give me the content of a ticket, and I will try to write a user story for you!",
+        force_model: :"anthropic.claude-3-sonnet-20240229-v1:0", # optional, if you want a specific scenario to always go through a specific model.
+Model has to be in `models` config
         messages: [
           %ChatgptWeb.Message{
             content: